farhantanvir1/starter-hugo-academic-Farhan/content/home/experience.md

     date_start: '2021-05-15'
     date_end: ''
     description: |2-
-                -Planned and executed a project on drug drug interaction prediction (Accepted in IEEE CIBCB 2021) -Planned and working on a project on modeling polypharmacy side effects
+                '-Planned and executed a project on drug drug interaction prediction (Accepted in IEEE CIBCB 2021) -Planned and working on a project on modeling polypharmacy side effects'

   - title: Graduate Teaching Assistant